-Still from René van Zundert’s documentary Thuisprikkers (“Home Tattooers”) showing a self-taught, unlicensed discount tattoo artist running his home studio in Rotterdam’s Tarwewijk
+Still from René van Zundert’s documentary ‘Thuisprikkers’ (‘Home Tattooers’), showing a self-taught, unlicensed discount tattoo artist running his home studio in Rotterdam’s Tarwewijk.

 In both arts and design and in academic research, there is a lack of courage for not doing something because it either lacks urgency or addresses it in the wrong way.
-A good example for such courage is, in my opinion, the 2012 social design project “WIJkonomie” (a pun on “we-conomy” and “neighborhood economy”) in Rotterdam’s poor neighborhood Tarwewijk.
+A good example for such courage is, in my opinion, the 2012 social design project ‘WIJkonomie’ (a pun on ‘we-conomy’ and ‘neighbourhood economy’) in Rotterdam’s economically disadvantaged neighbourhood Tarwewijk.
 The architects Theo Deutinger, Stefanos Filippas, Elisa Mante and Ana Rita Marques had been hired to improve local conditions, but gave up after having researched the area:

-"Four architects spending two months of thinking about Tarwewijk and spending three weeks physically in Tarwewijk does not make any difference.
-The people of Tarwewijk have a lot of people like us seen come and go.
-Well educated groups with high flying plans, spreading hope for a prosperous future.
-When they are gone, live in Tarwewijk is more miserable than before.
+‘Four architects spending two months of thinking about Tarwewijk and spending three weeks physically in Tarwewijk does not make any difference.
+The people of Tarwewijk have seen a lot of people like us come and go.
+Well-educated groups with high-flying plans, spreading hope for a prosperous future.
+When they are gone, life in Tarwewijk is more miserable than before.
 All expectations and trust by the people of Tarwewijk did disappear with the people foreign to the place.

 Tarwewijk does not need us to know what to do; Tarwewijk knows exactly what to do.
 Do it yourself Tarwewijk!
 We propose a project stop, a concept stop and a subsidy stop for initiatives from outside of Tarwewijk.
 The people of Tarwewijk know how to do things; they know how to start a business, they know how to work around regulations.
-We trust in the power of the people in Tarwewijk".
+We trust in the power of the people in Tarwewijk.’

 This example shows how urgency, and one’s true capability of living up to it, is an important self-evaluation criterion.
 For less experienced people, however, it could also be suffocating.
-Art and design educators are faced with the dilemma that they want and need to foster urgent work (as opposed to art and design that is, for example, just complacent and decorative), but at the same time need to give room, especially in undergraduate education, for “pre-urgency”: the opportunity for students the opportunity to develop their voice and experiment without urgency as a hard requirement.
-Correspondingly, there can be “post-urgency” in works of artists and designers.
-Examples could include Andy Warhol, who - after enabling a queer and underground community in his Factory period and surviving Valerie Solanas’ gun assault - became a high-society artist who factually printed his celebrity portraits as money; or Nam June Paik, who resorted, after having radically deconstructed and re-imagined electronic mass media in the 1960s and 1970s, to building decorative video sculptures which allowed him a better lifestyle than the unheated lofts that had ruined his health.
+Art and design educators are faced with the dilemma that they want and need to foster urgent work (as opposed to art and design that is, for example, just complacent and decorative), but at the same time need to give room, especially in undergraduate education, for ‘pre-urgency’: the opportunity for students to develop their voice and experiment without urgency as a hard requirement.
+Correspondingly, there can be ‘post-urgency’ in works of artists and designers.
+Examples could include Andy Warhol, who—after enabling a queer and underground community in his Factory period and surviving Valerie Solanas’ gun assault—became a high-society artist who factually printed his celebrity portraits as money; or Nam June Paik, who resorted, after having radically deconstructed and re-imagined electronic mass media in the 1960s and 1970s, to building decorative video sculptures, which allowed him a better lifestyle than the unheated lofts that had ruined his health.

-The crisis of traditional publishing and media industries may be explained with the high amount of non-urgent publishing it involves while urgent publishing conversely moved on to other channels (including memes, YouTube, zines).
-And, to clarify again, “urgent publishing” by itself does not say anything about the quality let alone the ethics of a publication or act of publishing, but it only describes its performativity.
-The subject matters and visual-cultural language of YouTube “truthers”, Covid-19 deniers and trolls of any kind are urgent, otherwise they would not find their audiences - and would the subscriber numbers of even semi-obscure YouTubers not exceed those of large newspapers by the factor of ten and more.
+The crisis of traditional publishing and media industries may be explained with the high amount of non-urgent publishing it involves, while urgent publishing conversely moved on to other channels (including memes, YouTube, zines).
+And, to clarify again, ‘urgent publishing’ by itself does not say anything about the quality, let alone the ethics, of a publication or act of publishing; it only describes its performativity.
+The subject matters and visual-cultural language of YouTube ‘truthers,’ Covid-19 deniers and trolls of any kind are urgent, otherwise they would not find their audiences—and the subscriber numbers of even semi-obscure YouTubers would not exceed those of large newspapers by a factor of ten and more.